 If someone doesn’t open your email, it doesn’t necessarily mean they are not interested.
 They could be out of the office, didn’t see the email, or were too busy to read or reply when it was sent.
 Most people don’t empty their inboxes, so once it’s missed, it’s unlikely to be seen again.
 To counter this, resend emails to non-openers a week later with a new subject line.

-Finally, for your email efforts to be effective, you need create a marketing report to know what works and what doesn’t.
+Finally, for your email efforts to be effective, you need create a real estate marketing report to know what works and what doesn’t.

 A surprisingly large number of CRE professionals rely on that gut feeling of business being better or worse to determine if their efforts are actually working.